Ancient Egyptian Makeup

 Who Could Wear Makeup in Ancient Egypt?

 Everybody could wear makeup!
 Makeup in ancient Egyptian society was considered a crucial part of their dressings.
 Men and women of all socio-economic classes wore makeup.
-The only distinguishing factor between men's and women's makeup was that men's makeup was simple while women's was often a heavier and more complex makeup.
-Ancient Egyptian women put more effort into preparing their skin and selecting makeup materials to use on their bodies.
+The only distinguishing factor is between men and women&makeup because women&makeup was often heavier and more complex than men&makeup.
+Ancient Egyptian women put more effort into preparing the skin and selecting makeup materials to use on their bodies.

 Even the dead wore makeup.
 Before a corpse is mummified, makeup is often applied to the body to keep it attractive in the afterlife.
 Recent archeological evidence also shows that makeup was also used on statues of gods and other legendary figures.